vitalets/playwright-bdd/docs/index.md

 </div>

 ## Quick start
-Jump to the [getting started](getting-started/index.md) guide or read below some technical details about Playwright-BDD.
+Jump to the [getting started](getting-started/index.md) guide or read below the overview of Playwright-BDD project.

 ## Why Playwright runner?
 Both [Playwright](https://playwright.dev/) and [CucumberJS](https://github.com/cucumber/cucumber-js) have their own test runners.